codedobo/codedobo/docs/index.md

-# Welcome on the codobo wiki
+# Welcome on the codedobo wiki

 Use the sidebar to navigate through the wiki!